 The final time Wolfman Jack featured on film was in 1995 on Married With Children.
 That very year, the Wolfman sadly passed away at the age of 57 from a heart attack.
 In regards to his iconic and distinct voice, he says, “It’s kept meat and potatoes on the table for years for Wolfman and Wolfwoman.
 A couple of shots of whiskey helps it.
 I’ve got that nice raspy sound.”
 Definitely a voice we’ll always remember.

 9. Paul Le Mat (John Milner)

 John Milner is a different kind of youth.
 Much older than the rest of the bunch, John refuses to grow up.
 He spends most of his time fixing cars or cruising in his pristine yellow deuce coupe.
 The storyline between him and the young Carol who hops in his car for a ride is charming and multilayered.
 They both put in great performances.

-After filming, Paul was able to continue his success of working with famed director Jonathan Demme.
-His next few films were the 1977’s comedy, Citizens Band, and Melvin and Howard in 1980.
+After filming, Paul was able to continue his success by working with famed director Jonathan Demme.
+His next few films were the 1977’s comedy Citizens Band and Melvin and Howard in 1980.
 In the ‘90s, fans saw Le Mat take on the role of Josiah Peale in the great western franchise, Lonesome Dove.
 Le Mat hasn’t acted since 2009, but he currently has a film in production titled Eli Elder, where he plays the leading role.

-With a stacked cast of much-untapped potential, American Graffiti is a forever classic.
+With a stacked cast of at the time much-untapped potential, American Graffiti is a forever classic.
 Can anyone really get enough of young Harrison Ford?
 Was he your favorite character from this flick?
 Is this George Lucas’ greatest film?
 Who out there enjoyed the sequel, More American Graffiti, released in 1979?